willsather/WillSather/README.md

 Hello -

 Thank you for taking the time to come look at my code and the work I have been putting into my programming experience.

-As of right now, I have committed a COVID-19 Windows application demo, a bus/transit simulator, a C seb server, and finally a website.
+As of right now, I have an iOS app published on the App Store, a COVID-19 Windows application demo, a bus/transit simulator, a C web server, and finally a ReactJS website that is hosted at https://sather.ws.

 ### byt8 (Swift / Javascript)